 Jay C. Brandriet

-Both players are now retired after a combined 10 NBA titles and 33 all-star games.
+Both players are now retired after a combined 10 NBA titles and 33 All-Star games.
 Many claimed “Duncan was the best player of his generation.”
 They said it so nonchalant, as if it was common knowledge.
 I heard “at least Tim didn’t take 50 shots in his last game.”
 There was, “Duncan retired with so much more class than Kobe.”
-Everyone keeps bringing up the amount of money Bryant was paid his last two seasons.
+Everyone kept bringing up the amount of money Bryant was paid his last two seasons.
 These takes are meaningless to the argument.
-You not liking Kobe, doesn’t change that he’s exactly, on the Tim Duncan level.
+People not liking Kobe, doesn’t change that he was exactly, on the Tim Duncan level.

 MY TAKE ON BRYANT

 Kobe had as much skill, balance, and competitive heat as anyone who has played the game.
 His desire to be a student, ability to make difficult shots, and fundamentals were as good as it gets.
 He had Hakeem Olajuwon trained footwork and his handles have gone under the radar.
-Above all else, “the black mamba” was a spectacular performer.
+Above all else, “the Black Mamba” was a spectacular performer.
 He excelled in pressure.
 Scoring 50 in a game is a dream for most guys.
 Kobe once dropped 55 in a half.
 The Lakers star poured in 50 plus points ten times….in one season.